brianhigh/visual-tracerouter/README.md

 ### Mapping

-Mapping can be done with `ggmap` or `maps`, depending on the configuration of variables early in the R script.
+Mapping can be done with `leaflet`, `ggmap` or `maps`, depending on the configuration of variables early in the R script.

 ### Example Data